 (8)

-We simplify the supplementary parallel ADL model using the LASSO procedure (we refer to the resulted model as the ADL-own model thereafter).
-We incorporate the explanatory variables retained in the ADL-own model into the ADL-raw model (we refer to the resulted model as the ADL-intra model).
+We simplify the supplementary parallel ADL model using the LASSO procedure (we refer to the resulting model as the ADL-own model thereafter).
+We incorporate the explanatory variables retained in the ADL-own model into the ADL-raw model (we refer to the resulting model as the ADL-intra model).
 This enables us to selectively retain potentially important variables such as the price and promotions of the focal product and their dynamic terms only at a cost of efficiency.
 The supplementary parallel ADL model, by definition, has fewer explanatory variables compared to the general ADL model and thus is less likely to suffer from multicollinearity compared to the latter.
 Thus, if the price and promotions of the focal product truly have effects on the product sales, it would be less likely for these variables to be removed from both the ADL-raw model and the ADL-own model.

 Figure 2.
 An illustration for the three-stages of our proposed methods